-- → -all_includes, -local_includes, -no_includes These options control which include files mentioned in a C file are taken into account. -all_includes indicates that all included files will be processed. -local_includes indicates that only included files in the current directory will be processed. -no_includes indicates that no included files will be processed.
+-all_includes, -local_includes, -no_includes These options control which include files mentioned in a C file are taken into account. -all_includes indicates that all included files will be processed. - local_includes indicates that only included files in the current directory will be processed. -no_includes indicates that no included files will be processed.
 If the semantic patch contains type specifications on expression metavariables, then the default is -local_includes.
 Otherwise the default is -no_includes.
-At most one of these options can be specified. - ◆ -I ⟨path⟩ This option specifies the directory in which to find non-local include files.
-This option should be used only once, as each use will overwrite the preceding one. - ♦ -relax_include_path This option causes the search for local include files to consider the directory specified using -I if the included file is not found in the current directory.
+At most one of these options can be specified.

+-I $\langle path \rangle$ This option specifies a directory in which to find non-local include files.
+This option can be used several times.

+-relax_include_path This option when combined with -all_includes causes the search for local include files to consider the directory specified using -I if the included file is not found in the current directory.